Mayshinlyan/Assignment3-New-York/README.md

 * created readme and github repository
 * gathered relevant contents from the three students with common themes of "How they landed to Computer Science Major?"
 * created a basic information structure in the 4 html pages
+* gave instructions to coder to add nav bar and javascript plugin for menu-highlighter and/or image switching plugin
-* gave instructions to coder and designer as comments in the index page to create a simple, elegant and professional look.
+* gave instructions to the designer to create a simple, elegant and professional look by following the layout from http://jedmund.com/

 ### Designer